Trinity River Alligator Gar Fishing | Garzilla Guide Service

 Where do you launch on the Trinity?

-We use multiple access points along the river depending on which stretch is producing and which city you are coming from.
-Dallas-area clients meet our team 60 to 90 minutes from downtown.
+We use multiple access points depending on which stretch is producing and which city you're coming from.
+Dallas-area clients meet us 60 to 90 minutes from downtown.
 Houston-area clients meet on the lower Trinity.
 International clients usually fish our home water near Palestine.
-Exact meeting point is confirmed at booking.
+Your exact meeting point is confirmed at booking.

 Do I need a Texas fishing license?